wavesoft/dot-dom/README.md

 ## Caveats

+- **There is currently no proper child reconciliation algorithm.** This means:
+  - The DOM is re-created on every `setState`, so use it with caution.
-- **There is currently no proper child reconciliation algorithm.** This means that if you call `R()` on a DOM element for a second time you will end-up appending the new data.
-Also, this means that most of the DOM is re-created on every `setState`, so use it with caution.
+  - If you call `R()` on a DOM element for a second time you will end-up appending the new data.
+  - You cannot change classes.
+You can only replace the element with a new one, with a different class.
+Unfortunately this means no CSS transitions.

 ## Contribution